Night action at the Battle of Jutland: Prelude

 The battle began when scouting battlecruiser forces of the two fleets met at around 1430 the first day.

-Initially the British force of six battlecruisers and four fast battleships commanded by Vice-Admiral Sir David Beatty gave chase to five German battlecruisers commanded by Vice-Admiral Franz Hipper.
+The British force of six battlecruisers and four fast battleships commanded by Vice-Admiral Sir David Beatty gave chase to five German battlecruisers commanded by Vice-Admiral Franz Hipper.
 The German ships set course back towards where they knew the main German fleet was waiting, planning to lead the British ships into a trap.
 Despite his numerical disadvantage, Hipper succeed in sinking two British battlecruisers during the chase.
 Once the German fleet came in sight, the British ships reversed course, now intending to lead the German fleet in pursuit of them back towards the main British fleet.

 Despite minimal information, Admiral John Jellicoe managed to deploy his ships to good advantage across the path of the approaching German fleet, so that some success was gained in the short battle before the Germans in turn reversed course and withdrew.
 Vice-Admiral Reinhard Scheer was now in a difficult position, because his smaller force was cut off from Germany by the British fleet deployed across his escape route.
 He first attempted once again approaching the British positions, but was driven back.
 He then took up a position north west of the British, awaiting nightfall before making further attempts to escape.